foreverfl/vscode/docs/datascience/jupyter-notebooks.md

 ![Code cell in edit mode](images/jupyter/native-code-cells-04.png)

 To switch modes, you can use your keyboard or mouse.
-On your keyboard, press the `kbstyle(Enter)` key to move to edit mode or the `kbstyle(Esc)` key to move to command mode.
+On your keyboard, press the `Enter` key to move to edit mode or the `Esc` key to move to command mode.
 With your mouse, click the vertical bar to the left of the cell or out of the code/Markdown region in the code cell.

 ### Add additional code cells